canonical/ubuntu-packaging-guide/docs/explanation/package-model.rst

 Now you should see the following files:

 - :file:`hello_2.10-3.dsc`: The **Debian Source Control** file of the source package.
-- :file:`hello_2.10.orig.tar.gz`: The tarball containing the original :term:`Source Code` of the Upstream project.
+- :file:`hello_2.10.orig.tar.gz`: The tarball containing the original :term:`source code <Source Code>` of the upstream project.
-- :file:`hello_2.10.orig.tar.gz.asc`: The detached Upstream signature of :file:`hello_2.10.orig.tar.gz`.
+- :file:`hello_2.10.orig.tar.gz.asc`: The detached upstream signature of :file:`hello_2.10.orig.tar.gz`.
 - :file:`hello_2.10-3.debian.tar.xz`: The tarball containing the content of the Debian directory.

 .. _SourcePackageFormat_3.0native: